Sean-Bradley/Seans-AngularJS-NodeJS-MongoDB-Boilerplate/README.md

 ## Developing

-If you are developing the code, you will also need to run
+If you are developing the code, you will also need to open a second console and run

 `gulp watch`

-This will,
+This will automatically,
 - detect changes in the source files,
 - run tests on the files using mocha and chai,
 - compile them from ES6 to Javascript using babel,